You are here

-- The Establishment dashboard is focused on the regulated universe of pesticide-producing establishments, which includes pesticide manufacturers, sellers and distributors.
+- The Establishments dashboard is focused on the regulated universe of pesticide-producing establishments, which includes pesticide manufacturers, sellers, and distributors.

-State and tribal performance is a complex and difficult matter to analyze and explain. the data does not provide a complete picture of performance.
+State and tribal performance is a complex and difficult matter to analyze and explain.
+The data do not provide a complete picture of performance.
 Some states and tribes have expressed concerns with data completeness and accuracy, and without investigation and program knowledge, data can be misleading or misinterpreted without thorough investigation and program knowledge.
 There is important context surrounding data that must be taken into account to provide an accurate picture.
 For example, not all activities and violations may be reported.
 Some states or tribes do not have authorization to administer programs.
-EPA uses data, such as the information here, as one aspect of a multi-faceted method for assessing state performance; Thus, raw data is not the sole measure of performance.
-The muli-faceted program reviews assess the programs in areas outlined in the FIFRA Cooperative Agreement Guidance issued jointly by the Office Of Enforcement and Compliance Assurance (OECA) and the Office of Pesticide Programs (OPP).
+EPA uses data, such as the information here, as one aspect of a multi-faceted method for assessing state performance; Thus, raw data are not the sole measure of performance.
+The multi-faceted program reviews assess the programs in areas outlined in the FIFRA Cooperative Agreement Guidance issued jointly by the Office of Enforcement and Compliance Assurance (OECA) and the Office of Pesticide Programs (OPP).
 This process may also identify needed state or tribal program improvements.
-Program reporting, and file reviews coupled with management discussions contribute to greater understanding, but the many layers of context and information make it challenging to portray performance in a consistent and transparent way.
+Program reporting, and file reviews coupled with management discussions, contribute to greater understanding, but the many layers of context and information make it challenging to portray performance in a consistent and transparent way.

 Activities and Violations

-Data shown in the State and Tribal Dashboards are based on information in EPA databases and data reported from EPA databases such as ICIS; information reported to EPA by states and tribes on the 5700-33H forms; and data from the USDA NASS 2007 and 2012 Census of Agriculture.
-The data does not reflect all compliance monitoring/inspections or enforcement activities, nor the full extent of enforcement activity within a state or tribe.
-More detailed information about the data including state-by-state comments may be found at ECHO Data.
+Data shown in the State and Tribal Dashboards are based on information in EPA databases and data reported from EPA databases such as ICIS; information reported to EPA by states and tribes on the 5700-33H forms; and data from the USDA National Agricultural Statistics Service (NASS) 2007 and 2012 Census of Agriculture.
+The data do not reflect all compliance monitoring/inspections or enforcement activities, nor the full extent of enforcement activity within a state or tribe.
+More detailed information about the information in EPA databases, including state-by-state comments, may be found at ECHO Data.

 In general, under FIFRA, states have primary enforcement authority (primacy) for compliance monitoring and for enforcement of pesticide use requirements within their state.
 States with primacy conduct inspections and enforce against the mis-use of pesticides; uses in violation of labeling requirements.
 The state agency that has primacy for pesticides differs among states.
 In most cases, a state's department of agriculture has primacy, but this responsibility may also be within a state environmental or public health agency or other subdivision of the state.
 While FIFRA does not authorize tribes to be granted primacy, EPA may treat tribes who have cooperative enforcement agreements with EPA and have appropriate tribal enforcement authority as having primacy.